ravachol/kew/README.md

 kew beet (finds and plays all music files under "beethoven" directory)

-kew dir <album name> (sometimes it's neccessary to specify it's a directory you want)
+kew dir <album name> (sometimes it's necessary to specify it's a directory you want)

 kew song <song> (or a song)